Pumpkins, Hay Rides and Fall Fun in Fairfield County

 Jones Family Farm, 120 Beardsley Road, Shelton, CT 06484, 203-929-8425

 Silverman's Farm is located right on Sport Hill Rd. in Easton.
 They've got pumpkins, cider, donuts and decorative everything within just a few steps of the parking lot.
 Among the many cute activities, they offer something called the Cereal Bowl, which is a giant vat filled with 10 TONS of large kernel popcorn for the kids to wade through.
 They also offer live music and fresh kettle corn on most weekends.
 Silverman's animal farm will amuse the kids before or after you've picked pumpkins.
 If you want to linger, but aren't feeling the petting zoo, go late in the season when they run scenic hayrides through the orchards on weekends (after apple picking is completed).
 After the hayride, you can grab lunch at one of the food trucks which arrive on site to feed the crowds.
 Silverman's also GIVES AWAY thousands of pumpkins each year -- if you can guess your pick's weight within 2 ounces.
-The patch is open now through the end of October.
+The patch is open in September through the end of October.

 Silverman's Farm, 451 Sport Hill Rd., Easton, CT, 203-261-3306